loganmarchione/k8s_homelab/scripts/README.md

 - This is intended to be run on a single-node cluster (i.e., master and worker on same node)
 - These scripts are intended to be executed on the single node itself (you'll need sudo access)
 - This will only run on amd64 hardware
-- The database server is external to all of this and is already created
+- The database server for some applications (e.g., Gitea, Miniflux, etc...) is external to all of this and is already created
+- DNS is already setup

 Start by cloning the repo, editing the `.env` file, and bootstrapping the cluster (installing K3s, Helm, etc...).